Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: PERFORMANCE BOUNDS FOR ADP

-\item They motivate the potential benefit of considering a $D$-iterated policy based on an under-estimator function.
-Although $F$ and $\mcal{T}$ are not contractive w.r.t. the weighted 1-norm, it is expected that the RHS gets smaller as $D$ increases, and hence the online sub-optimality is more tightly bounded.
+\item They motivate the potential benefit of considering a $D$-iterated policy based on an under-estimator.
+Although $F$ and $\mcal{T}$ are not contractive with respect to the weighted 1-norm, it is expected that the right hand side gets smaller as $D$ increases, and hence the online sub-optimality is more tightly bounded. \end{itemize}

-\item Lemma \ref{lemma:approxLP_for_Q_solves_min_1norm} showed that the solution of the approximate LP \eqref{eq:LP_approach_to_ADP_iterated_Qform} minimizes effectively the right-hand-side of the bound with $c(\cdot,\cdot)$ as the 1-norm weighting.
-Hence the bound suggests that the expected state frequency, $\tilde{\mu}$ is a natural choice for the relevance weighting.
-This, however, is circular, because $\tilde{\mu}$ depends on the solution of the approximate LP. \end{itemize}

-In the discrete space setting, an analytic expression is derived for the expected state frequency.
-As all the quantities in discrete space are represented by vectors and matrices, the infinite sum in \eqref{eq:definition_occupancy_measures} can be written as an inverse of the transition kernel matrix and greatly simplifies that proof.